astiusa/node-voisus/docs/users.md

 ### deleteUserByName(userName, callback)

-This function creates the users in the voisus server.
+This function deletes a user by name.

 __Arguments__